NuGet/NuGetDocs/NuGet.Docs/ndocs/Quickstart/Use-a-Package.md

 <div class="block-callout-info">
 	<strong>Note:</strong><br>
-	You need to have Visual Studio 2015 Update 3 with Windows developer tools installed to follow this tutoial.
+	You need to have Visual Studio 2015 Update 3 with Windows developer tools installed to follow this tutorial.
 If you don't have Visual Studio already, you can download <a href="https://developer.microsoft.com/en-us/windows/downloads">Visual Studio Community 2015</a> for free.
 </div>

 ##Create a new UWP project